The Judge Who Let Christopher Busch Walk — Clutch Justice

 In January 1977, when Christopher Busch appeared before the 67th District Court, Harry P. Newblatt was that court’s presiding judge.
 The court record shows the number 67 and the name Newblatt.
 There is no ambiguity about which Newblatt that was.

 His brother Stewart Newblatt had left the Genesee County Circuit bench in 1970 and was in private practice in January 1977.
 Stewart would not return to the bench until President Carter appointed him to the U.S. District Court for the Eastern District of Michigan in 1979, where he served with distinction until taking senior status in 1993.
 A 2012 portrait unveiling at the federal courthouse in Flint honored Stewart’s career.
-His son David spoke.
-His son noted that his father had taken principled stands that were “sometimes unpopular,” including representing union officials during the Red Scare when other attorneys refused.

 The Newblatt who reduced Christopher Busch’s bond on January 31, 1977 was Harry.
 The record is unambiguous on this point.
 Harry P. Newblatt died in April 2002.
 He was 76 years old.